 With the exception of annuities, non-life claims provisions are not discounted.
 Provisions for annuities are calculated separately for each annuity, based on the amount of annuity from the claim, in the capitalized amount as the present value of all future annuity liabilities.
-When calculating provisions for annuity claims the Company is using the Republic of Croatia mortality tables 2010-2012 published by the Croatian Bureau of Statistics, at an annual discount rate of 3%.
+When calculating provisions for annuity claims the Company uses the 2010-2012 mortality tables of the Republic of Croatia published by the Croatian Bureau of Statistics, at an annual discount rate of 3%.
 Depending on information regarding the claim, the presumption of the increase in annuity amount is taken into account.
 Annuity claims mainly arise from motor third party liability and liability claims.